jldec/authorize-net-dpm/example/README.md

 - entering a zero amount should hide the credit card fields and submitting it, perform a noCharge payment, also resulting in a thankyou page.

 ### notes on required fields
 All of the fields below except firstname, lastname, and ZIP are required for payment processing.
-The fields with an `x_` prefix are used internally by the authorize-net-dpm module for additional validation features.
+The fields without an `x_` prefix are used internally by the authorize-net-dpm module for additional validation.

 ```html
 <form id="form" method="post" action="https://test.authorize.net/gateway/transact.dll">